 1. Obtain a $5,000 surety bond and liability insurance.

-You must submit proof of a $5,000 surety bond and proof of liability insurance with your application because bail enforcement agents may be subject to civil action if they do not follow the appropriate procedures while apprehending an individual.
+You must submit proof of a $5,000 surety bond and proof of liability insurance with your bail enforcement agency license application because bail enforcement agents may be subject to civil action if they do not follow the appropriate procedures while apprehending an individual.
 Depending on your business structure, you may also need to submit your company’s articles of incorporation and/or statement(s) of use of trade name(s), if operating under a name other than your own.

 2. Submit your application package.

-Send your application form to the Department of Public Safety with two passport-style photos, the $100 application fee, and $10 identification card fee.
+Send your online application to the DPS with two passport-style photos, the $100 application fee, and $10 identification card fee.
 You will also need to send two fingerprint cards with your application.
-These fingerprints must be taken by an approved office, such as the Department of Public Safety office, and the cost is at your expense.
+These fingerprints must be taken by an approved office, such as the DPS office, and the cost is at your expense.
 You must also send the $30 fingerprint card processing fee for each set of fingerprints with your application.
 Fees are current as of July 2022.

 3. Receive your license.

-Once you receive your license you will be able to look for employment in the fugitive recovery field and perform other fugitive recovery and bail bond services.
-You must still carry your identification card with you at all times and may be required to wear a uniform if you are hired by an authorized bail enforcement agency.
+Once you receive your license you will be able to look for freelance employment in the fugitive recovery field and perform other fugitive recovery and bail bond services.
+You must still carry your identification card with you at all times.

-If you are interested in bounty hunting careers, you may be interested in related professions, such as private investigation and process serving, in the fugitive recovery and criminal justice sector.
+If you are interested in bounty hunting careers, you may be interested in related professions, such as private investigation and process serving.

 Private Investigator/Private Detective

-Private investigators find information related to crimes or court actions and must also obtain a license from the Iowa Department of Public Safety.
-The licensing process to obtain a private investigator license is similar to the bounty hunter license process in Iowa and also costs $100.
-The license is also valid for two years; however, you will be required to complete 12 hours of continuing education during each two-year period.
+Private investigators (PIs) find information related to crimes or court actions and must also obtain a license from the DPS.
+The licensing process to obtain a private investigator license is similar to the bounty hunter license process in Iowa and also costs $100 (as of July 2022).
+The license is valid for two years.
+You will be required to complete 12 hours of continuing education during each two-year period in order to renew.